InstantWebP2P/appnet.link-controller/README.md

 ### Install

-* appnet.link-controller depends on nodejs-httpp, please build it from repo [nodejs-httpp](https://github.com/InstantWebP2P/nodejs-httpp.git)
+* appnet.link-controller depends on nodejs-httpp, please build it from [nodejs-httpp](https://github.com/InstantWebP2P/nodejs-httpp.git)

 * clone this repo and install dependency modules